-If the display or the screen of your iPhone is constantly dimming and forcing you to increase the brightness from time to time, you can find below the steps to fix the problem of iPhone screen automatically changing.
+If the brightness of the screen of your iPhone keeps dimming randomly, you can find below the steps to fix the problem of iPhone screen automatically changing.

-The most common reason for iPhone screen dimming from time to time is due to Auto-Brightness feature being enabled on your device.
+The most common reason for iPhone screen dimming on its own is due to the Auto-Brightness and True Tone feature being enabled on the device.

-Apart from this, iPhone screen dimming issue is also known to be related to iPhone being in Low Power Mode, Night Shift Mode, Reduce Whiteness feature being enabled for Text & Display and other reasons.
+Apart from this, the screen dimming issue could be due your iPhone being in Low Power Mode, Night Shift Mode or certain other display changing features being enabled on your device.

-Note: If you are in a place with high temperature, iPhone tends to automatically reduce the screen brightness to prevent your device from becoming hot.
+Also, if you are in a place with high temperature, iPhone tends to automatically reduce its screen brightness to prevent your device from becoming hot.

 1. Disable Low Power Mode